Great Lake Trail Waihaha Shuttle & Boat Package

 NOTE: Round trip transport (two-way shuttles) from Taupo town are available as an optional extra.
 We will pick up from any Taupo accommodation providers.
 Also, if you book round trip transport we will give you an Emergency Locator Beacon to carry during your ride.

 The Waihaha to Waihora Section ends at a remote beach with no road access.
 You will board a boat (pre-arranged by Tread Routes) and be taken back to Kinloch where you parked your car.
+The boat transfer itself is $70 per person (and is included in the above price).

 Great service and accurate information